Storyblocks/design-system/components/button.md

 | Big Buttons    | Use to bring attention to a CTA.
 Only use 1 big button on a page.
 Example: You can use a big button on a hero image.     |
 | Disabled        | Use when the user cannot proceed until an input is collected.     |

-### Best Practices
+### Best practices
   - • Aim to only use 1-2 buttons per page.
 Too many calls to action can cause confusion and make users unsure of what to do next.
   - • If you need to use multiple buttons, avoid using more than one yellow button on a page or placing 2 buttons side by side unless they are in contained cards.
   - • Use established button colors appropriately.
 For example, stick to using a yellow button for the Sign-up action.

 ### Content guidelines
   - • Use sentence case for button labels.
   - • Button labels should be descriptive and predictable.
 Also, make the first word of the button's label a verb.
-Examples: View all videos, Load more videos, Download videos
-  - • Do not use labels that don't provide any context.
+Examples: View all videos, Load more videos, Download videos.
+Do not use labels that don't provide any context.
 Examples: Videos, Load more, Download

 ### Code
 Code implementation goes here